wwng2333/nexus-terminal/doc/README_EN.md

 ### General Operations

 1.  **Zoom**: In the terminal, file manager, and text editor components, you can use `Ctrl + Mouse Wheel` to zoom.
+2. **Sidebar**: The expanded sidebar can have its width adjusted by dragging.

 ## ⚠️ Notes